Rounge-lab/mock_mycobiome/README.md

 # Mock mycobiome communities - metagenomic data generation and analysis

-### This is a collection of all scripts and resulting files related to "Challenges in capturing the mycobiome from shotgun metagenomic data" publication by [Avershina et al., 2024](INSERT_LINK_HERE)
+This is a collection of all scripts and resulting files related to **"Challenges in capturing the mycobiome from shotgun metagenomic data: lack of software and databases"** publication

-Fastq files generated here are deposited in European Nucleotide Archive under [PRJEB79245](https://www.ebi.ac.uk/ena/browser/home)
+Fastq files are deposited in European Nucleotide Archive under [PRJEB79245](https://www.ebi.ac.uk/ena/browser/home)

 ### Contents